wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/documentation.rst

 ------------

 We are using ``sphinx`` as a documentation builder.
-We use ``sphinx.ext.napoleon`` to
+We use ``sphinx.ext.napoleon`` to write pretty docstrings inside the source code.
 We also use ``sphinx_autodoc_typehints`` to inject type annotations into docs.

-We also using two sources of truth for the dependencies here:
+We also use two sources of truth for the dependencies here:

 - ``docs/requirements.txt``
 - ``pyproject.toml``

 Why?
-Because ReadTheDocs we are using for this template (only for original Github repo) does only support traditional ``requirements.txt``.
+Because we are using ReadTheDocs for this template (only for original Github repo), and it does only support traditional ``requirements.txt``.

 Structure
 ---------

-We use clear structure for this documentation.
+We use a clear structure for this documentation.

 - ``pages/template`` contains docs
   from `wemake-django-template <https://github.com/wemake-services/wemake-django-template>`_.